Erasmusbrug

 The Erasmusbrug (English: "Erasmus Bridge") is a combined cable-stayed and bascule bridge.
 Construction began in 1986 and was completed in 1996.
-It crosses the Nieuwe Maas in the centre of Rotterdam, connecting the north and south parts of this city, second largest in the Netherlands.
+It crosses the Nieuwe Maas in the centre of Rotterdam, connecting the north and south parts of the city.
 The bridge was named in 1992 after Desiderius Erasmus, a prominent Christian Renaissance humanist also known as Erasmus of Rotterdam.
 The Erasmus Bridge is Rotterdam's most important landmark and is even part of the city's official logo.

 History

 The 802 m bridge across the New Meuse was designed by Ben van Berkel and completed in 1996.
 The cable-stayed bridge section has a single 139 m asymmetrical pale blue pylon with a prominent horizontal base, earning the bridge its nickname "The Swan".

 The southernmost span of the bridge has an 89 m bascule bridge for ships that cannot pass under the bridge.
 The bascule bridge is the largest and heaviest in Western Europe and has the largest panel of its type in the world.

-After costing more than 165 million Euros to construct, the bridge was officially opened by Queen Beatrix on September 6, 1996.
+Costing over €165 million to construct, the bridge was officially opened by Queen Beatrix on September 6, 1996.
 Shortly after the bridge opened to traffic in October 1996, it was discovered the bridge would swing under particularly strong wind conditions.
 To reduce the trembling, stronger shock dampers were installed.